 (7) For the purposes of subsection (6) the Court may, if in its opinion notice of the application or proposal should be given to any person, whether referred to in that subsection or not, direct that such notice as it thinks fit be so given by such persons as the Court directs.

-(8) The Court shall not make an order under this section, other than an order under subsection (2)(b), without the prior consent of the Western Australian Planning Commission established under the Western Australian Planning Commission Act 1985, and the local government of the district in which the land to which the order will relate, lies.
+(8) The Court shall not make an order under this section, other than an order under subsection (2)(b), without the prior consent of the Western Australian Planning Commission established under the Planning and Development Act 2005, and the local government of the district in which the land to which the order will relate, lies.

 [Section 123 amended by No. 84 of 1994 s.
 46; No. 14 of 1996 s.
-4.]
+4; No. 38 of 2005 s.
+15.]

 124. Recovery of payments made under mistake of law